 The better approach is to make the a tree prefab.
 Then we can place as many trees as we like, and when we modify the prefab, every tree is instantly updated to match.
 This saves lots of time.

 The most common use for prefabs is to create a small piece of your scene - like a car, NPC, or item of furniture - and duplicate it as many times as you need.
 When you need to modify it - for example, if you want to change its model - you can change it in one place and apply the change everywhere at once.

 You can make any entity or combination of entities of a prefab; they can be as simple or as complex as you need.
 Prefabs can even contain other prefabs (known as nested prefabs).

-You can also override specific prefab properties in each prefab instance.
+You can override specific properties in each prefab instance.